10 Best Adventures of 1905

 July 5, 2015

-One hundred and ten years ago, the following 10 adventures — plucked from my Best Nineteen-Oughts Adventure list — were first serialized or published in book form.
+One hundred and ten years ago, the following 10 adventures — selected from my Best Nineteen-Oughts Adventure list — were first serialized or published in book form.
 I urge you to read them immediately.

 In no particular order…

 - Baroness Orczy’s historical (18th c.) adventure The Scarlet Pimpernel.
 Set during France’s post-Revolution Terror.
 Sir Percy Blakeney, the effete aristocrat who is secretly the daring Scarlet Pimpernel (or vice-versa), would inspire characters such as Zorro and Batman.
 “Is he in heaven, or is he in hell, that damned elusive Pimpernel?”
 Orczy would write numerous sequels, prequels, and spinoffs — including I Will Repay (1906), The Elusive Pimpernel (1908), Eldorado (1913), Lord Tony’s Wife (1917), and The Triumph of the Scarlet Pimpernel (1922).
 Fun fact: British actor Leslie Howard starred not only in the 1934 film adaptation of this book but in the 1941 British anti-Nazi thriller “Pimpernel” Smith.